francescolonardo/eWPTv2-Preparation/05_testing_for_common_attacks.md

 [OWASP Top 10](https://owasp.org/www-project-top-ten/) is an awareness document, which outlines the most critical security risks to web applications.
 Pentesting is performed according to the OWASP TOP 10 standard to reduce/mitigate the security risks.

-In the exercise, we will focus on [OWASP A2 Broken Authentication](https://owasp.org/www-project-top-ten/OWASP_Top_Ten_2017/Top_10-2017_A2-Broken_Authentication) flaws and we will take a look at how to leverage the broken authentication vulnerability on a single page web application.
+In the exercise, <u>we will focus on [OWASP A2 Broken Authentication](https://owasp.org/www-project-top-ten/OWASP_Top_Ten_2017/Top_10-2017_A2-Broken_Authentication) flaws and we will take a look at how to leverage the broken authentication vulnerability on a single page web application</u>.

-**Objective**: Leverage the broken authentication vulnerability and access the administrative portal.
+**Objective**: <u>Leverage the broken authentication vulnerability and access the administrative portal</u>.

 Instructions:
 - This lab is dedicated to you!
 No other users are on this network :)